kongararajitha/project-java-spring-webapp/Readme.md

 | Java | Spring | Azure Web App, Virtual Machine| |

-# Java Spring boot web application
+# Java1 Spring boot web application

 Sample Java Spring Boot web application that you can use to deploy on Azure.